Saiteja802/parallel-MSA-openseespy/README.md

-General Notes: Multiple stripe analysis using OpenSeespy and leader-follower architecture
+# <h1 style="font-size: 3.2em; font-weight: bold;">Parallel computing module for multiple stripe analysis</h1>

 This document is intended to help users interested in conducting multiple stripe analysis (MSA) using parallel computing.
 If you are using this code please cite the following paper: Sistla, S., Chandramohan, R., & Sullivan, T. J. (2025).
 A macro-model for simulating gusset plate buckling in buckling-restrained braced frame buildings.
 Earthquake Engineering & Structural Dynamics.
 DOI: http://doi.org/10.1002/eqe.4383.

+<h2 style="font-size: 2em; font-weight: bold;"> General Notes: Multiple stripe analysis using OpenSeespy and leader-follower architecture</h2>

 The example code (RHA_master_slave.py) can be used to conduct MSA of a building model using the leader-follower architecture to efficiently run analysis in parallel.
 The following packages are to be installed before running the main file (RHA_master_slave.py) in the command line: